Tell me 3 things about yourself.

-I definitely have more stories set in the same world as Ashes, Ashes.
-In fact, you can can read the first three chapters of a companion book Pocketful of Posies here.
+Sadly there are no plans for a sequel to Ashes, Ashes at this time.
+However, you can can read the first three chapters of a companion book Pocketful of Posies here.
 It gives you more backstory of Del and Aidan and Sammy and how they all met in the early days of the plague.

 My new book, a psychological thriller, Blood Will Out, will be published by Penguin Teen in June 2018.
 I am currently writing a seat of your pants thrill-ride filled with lots of twisty turns.